-She holds a BA from the Gerrit Rietveld Academie, Amsterdam, (2016) and an MA in Solo Dance Authorship from the HZT, Berlin, (2021), she has developed a number of artistic projects that have been funded by national and international sources, including: Culture Moves Europe and the Research Abroad Fund – Goethe Institut, DIS-TANZ-SOLO and Fonds Daku #TakeHeart Residenzförderung BiP (Neu Start Kultur, Die Beauftrage der Bundesregierung für Kultur und Medien, Dachverband Tanz), and Studienabschluss Stipendium für internationale Studierende (DAAD).
+She holds a BA from the Gerrit Rietveld Academie, Amsterdam (2016), and an MA in Solo Dance Authorship from HZT, Berlin (2021).
+Her projects have received funding from Culture Moves Europe, Goethe-Institut Research Abroad Fund, DIS-TANZ-SOLO, Fonds Daku #TakeHeart Residenzförderung BiP (Neu Start Kultur, Bundesregierung für Kultur und Medien, Dachverband Tanz), and Studienabschluss Stipendium für internationale Studierende (DAAD).

 2018 © self-portrait - video animation by michela filzi